yogeshpowar/blog/_posts/2023-08-17-realMoney.md

 printed), which we could exchange at the school canteen for snacks and other items.

-The Indian currency we received was deposited in the bank (specifically, SBI at that time).
-On designated days after lunch, we would visit the bank, stand in line with withdrawal slips and bank passbooks, and wait to obtain a metal token.
+The real currency or notes we received from our parents or from NCC were deposited in the bank (SBI at that time).

+To withdraw, on designated days after lunch, we would visit the bank, stand in line with withdrawal slips and bank passbooks, and wait to obtain a metal token.

 After a further wait, the teller would announce the token number, and only then